susam/lab/web/sockets/README.md

     'get-time'
     ```

-The payloads in C2 and C3 similarly decode to `get-time`.
+The payloads in C2 and C3 similarly decode to `'get-time'`.
 Here is a
 description of C4:

   - The initial `88` is `10001000` in binary.
 It has two flags set.
     The second flag set indicates that this is a "connection close"
     frame.

-  - The second `82` is `10000010` in binary.
+  - The following `82` is `10000010` in binary.
 It indicates that the
     payload data is masked and the payload length is 2.

   - The bytes `19 db 13 62` form the masking key.

   - The payload data `1a 32` decodes to `03 e9`.
 This is the integer
-    `1001` in network byte order which defines the status code "going
+    1001 written in big-endian format.
+The integer 1001 is defined as
-    away" for the close frame.
-Here is an example of how the payload
+    the status code "going away" for the close frame.
+Here is an
-    is decoded:
+    example of how this payload is decoded to obtain the status code:

     ```
     $ python3 -q